nginx-modules/nginx-opentsdb/README.md

 nginx-opentsdb
 ==============

-a nginx proxy module of opentsdb
+a nginx proxy module of opentsdb (developing)